e271828e/Flight.jl/docs/notes/design/tools/gloss_table.md

 domain-standard vocabulary, or core Part-I terms the spec teaches head-on and repeats on nearly every page); **—** = entry carries no body link (whitelisted in `check_glossary.jl`), gloss recorded for completeness only.
-*n* = body link count, recounted 2026-08-15 after the Phase 4.3 sweeps: the count of `](#g-…)` links to the anchor in chapters 1–16.
+*n* = body link count, recounted 2026-08-15 after the last structural sweeps: the count of `](#g-…)` links to the anchor in chapters 1–16.

 ## D.1 Component model and declaration layer